BGuerrero825/Cyber-Notes/Offensive Security/Reverse Engineering for Bugs.md

 ### Synchronizing WinDbg and IDA Pro
 Step out of the receive function from the socket library into its calling function which can be tracked in IDA
-- Transfer Tivoli FastBackServer.exe to kali box, see [[notepad.exe transfer]]
-When IDA prompts for location of imported DLLs, skip past this as they aren't needed for this analysis.
+- Transfer Tivoli FastBackServer.exe to kali box, see [[File Transfer Method]] When IDA prompts for location of imported DLLs, skip past this as they aren't needed for this analysis.

 1. Step through the return of recv in WinDbg, `t` once (continuing from previous section).